hubmapconsortium/ingest-ui/README.md

 And the backend ingest API is located in this repository at `src/ingest-api`, this is a restful web service exposing calls needed for the ingest UI React application.
 The API is documented [here](https://smart-api.info/registry?q=5a6bea1158d2652743c7a201fdb1c44d).

-## Localhost development and remote deployment environments
+## Development and deployment environments

-We have the following 4 development and deployment environments:
+We have the following 5 development and deployment environments:

 * localhost - all the services will be deployed with docker containers including sample Neo4j and sample MySQL are running on the same localhost listing on different ports, without globus data
 * dev - all services except ingest-api will be running on AWS EC2 with SSL certificates, Neo4j and MySQL are dev versions on AWS, and ingest-api(and another nginx) will be running on PSC with domain and globus data